 Vajra is a member of Ananda’s Sevaka order.
 He is a volunteer member of our office staff.
 He is a co-director of the Ananda Washington choir and the leader of our instrumental group.

-Samara Spitzer is an Ananda Yoga Teacher with a keen interest in serving through teaching.
-She says that, on a personal level, teaching Ananda Yoga has supported her growth to live positively, go with the flow of how things happen naturally, listen inwardly, and live with gratitude for the grace within and all around her.
-Born into the Jewish faith, Samara grew up in Washington and speaks highly of her family life.
+Samara Spitzer is an Ananda Yoga Teacher & works behind the scenes at the Institute of Living Yoga and Ananda.
+On a personal level, teaching Ananda Yoga has supported her growth to live positively, go with the flow of how things happen naturally, listen inwardly, and live with gratitude for the grace within and all around her.
+Of Jewish heritage, and raised in the Jewish faith, Samara grew up in Washington and is very close with her family.
 She studied anthropology and Buddhist psychology, and has lived in places like Israel, Santa Fe NM, Boston, and Boulder, before finding that what she needed was right here in Washington!
-She has experience working within different businesses is also a certified Nia and Zumba instructor, reporting that both yoga and dancing, each in their own unique way, connect her to her spirit.
+She has experience working with different non-profit organizations and is also a certified Nia and Zumba instructor, reporting that both yoga and dancing, each in their own unique way, connect her to her spirit.
 Besides teaching yoga at Ananda Temple, she also finds joy in teaching at correctional facilities with Yoga Behind Bars.
-These days, Samara is instrumental in taking care of day to day operations at the Ananda office and blends her nature of friendship to all, with things like office management, graphics, marketing and “whatever else is needed”

 Nivritti co-founded the Seattle East West Bookshop in 1989.
 For several years in the 1990s she served as manager of Ananda’s publishing company, Crystal Clarity, at Ananda Village in California.